 Satan masquerades as an angel of light (2nd Corinthians 11:14).
 He also wraps his most destructive ideas in an altruistic façade.
 The modern-day environmental movement is one clear example of this.
-Environmentalism was (mostly) a good thing until it was hijacked by weirdos who want us to eat babies and dead people (I am not making this up.
+Environmentalism was (mostly) a good thing until it was hijacked by weirdos who want us to eat bugs and dead people (I am not making this up.
 Google it).
 Past environmentalists sought to solve problems and create community around the task of caring for the planet.
 The early environmentalist movement brought us Arbor Day, recycling and environmental cleanup programs.
 However, around the time The Inconvenient Truth was released environmentalism became despair driven and began pushing an insane anti-human agenda.
 When humans live sensibly and in submission to God they really are the answer to problems that concern the earth (Genesis 1:28).
 However, the modern environmentalist movement continuously tells us that humanity is the problem and the only hope for the planet is for all of us to hurry up and die already.

 Evil ideas destroy human life and rob people of their dignity-

 Satan hates humans and his first ambition is to end human life if at all possible.
 Legal abortion is an example of one of his most successful schemes.
 At least fifty million fewer humans exist today thanks to that idea.
 If he cannot influence people to take a life he does the next best thing.
 He influences them to surrender their God-given dignity by getting them addicted to drugs, alcohol or some weird form of sexual bondage.

 Evil ideas lead to hate, division and death-